No products in the cart.

 Sauté the sausage until slightly browned, then remove from pan and set aside.

 In the same add the olive oil and sauté the chicken until browned, remove from pan and set aside.
-In the same pan add the onion, celery, green pepper, garlic, and a teaspoon of Southernmost Blend, stir and cook until vegetables become tender, about 5 minutes.
+In the same pan add the onion, celery, green pepper, garlic, and a tablespoon of Southernmost Blend, stir and cook until vegetables become tender, about 5 minutes.
 Add the tomato paste and stir.

 Add the red wine, scrapping off any bits sticking to the surface, bring to a simmer.
 Return the chicken and sausage to the pan, add the bay leafs, tomatoes, peas, and stock.